elix/plain-example/README.md

-This repository shows how a typical web project can consume any web component, including any web component from the [Elix](https://component.kitchen/Elix) library.
+This repository shows how a typical web project can consume any web component, including any web component from the [Elix](https://component.kitchen/Elix) library, in plain HTML and JavaScript.

 # Quick start